IliasSami/task-manager/README.md

 # task-manager
 Php based Online Task Management Tool by Dhaka Polytechnic Institute Student Ilias Sami

+First of all install Xampp or You can host in your Private hsoting.
+Paste protected.php and project.php in the htdocs.
+After that, create a Database called: Project, User name: Project and Password: Project and Add that a Local or Web Server as your system config.
+Go to Protected.php and sign up.
+Then login
+You will be redirected to the main tool.

 Technical Report
 Online Task Management System with Sign up and Login Functionality